 Shooting from slightly above your model will help to define the chin and jawline.
 The camera should always be at least above her eye level – never below it.

 This angle works great for curvier women especially.
-The body look smaller when the camera is above and a bit of a distance away.
+The female body looks smaller when the camera is above and a bit of a distance away.